Joaxin/PinsfloraApps/README.md

 If you have any suggestions for software garden, you can mention them in issues or raise a pull request, or contact me on Telegram Group.

-Made with ❤ by Joaxin
+Made with ❤ by Joaxin, ©2019 By Pinsflora.com